Inhalt

 All you need to do is register your business with PayPal.
 You’ll then be able to accept payments for the low fee of 2.9% plus $0.30 whilst operating under your business name, generate reports and even accept payments from customers who don’t have PayPal accounts.

 It’s easy to get into the comfort zone of listing products without regularly analyzing and considering your profit.
-Understanding your eBay seller fees and learning how you can reduce them, will help you make a success of your eBay business.
+Understanding your eBay seller fees and learning how you can reduce them, as outlined here, will help you make a huge success of your eBay business.